Maximizing Citizen Participation and Accelerating Solution-Oriented Activity

 [Note: Due to limited disk space with this website builder plan, some documents (specifically scanned documents which resulted in large MB files) will be accessible only through exterior links--to other locations where those files have been uploaded in the past.
 Questions--or requests for further information--about any of these documents may be made by emailing Stefan Pasti at email@example.com .]

-a) There are currently 61 entries in this section (adding selections at different times required creative numbering).
+a) There are currently 83 entries in this section.
 Some other sections of this website have documents not included here.

-b) An additional webpage (Appendix A) with links has been created to accommodate documents of CPCS Initiative founder Stefan Pasti which are not associated with the mission of The CPCS Initiative.
+b) An additional webpage (Appendix A) with links has been created for a variety of documents and resources which are not by Stefan Pasti.

-1.5 Poems and Songs (and a file "Poems and Songs", which includes a few pieces not in the previous files) (at various times through the 1980s)--I am going to include links here to some poems and songs I wrote (mostly in the 1980s).
+3. Songs and a file "Poems and Songs", (which includes a few pieces not in the previous files) (at various times through the 1980s)--Some poems and songs I wrote (mostly in the 1980s).
 I will also include here the “catalogue” (list) of my writings (from 1976-2011)(in which I provided information and/or commentary related to writings from 1976-1991).
 Readers may find that the commentary I provided for the poems and songs, in the “catalogue” (list) of my writings (see p.
 7-12) provides a unique view into my thinking--before I learned about Sri Sathya Sai Baba.
 [It is also worth noting that the last song included in the "Song" file eventually became a part of the short story "The Spirit of the Sacred Hoop" (see #9 below).]

 (Part 7) Brief Description: A little person with wings (named Clearwater) goes on a “Crystal Ball Quest”, gets separated from his tribe, and is injured in an accident.
 In his effort to find assistance, he is blown (during a blizzard) into the fireplace mantel holiday scenes of a “big person” family in Boone, North Carolina.
 The “big people” discover Clearwater, unconscious, on the fireplace mantel, and….
 [Critical scene: “blown (during a blizzard) into the fireplace mantel holiday scenes…” in Part 4]